 Blantyre acts as the hub for Chibuku Super Maheu production in Malawi and is the location of WASTE Advisors, as well as a manufacturing facility of Arkay Plastics capable of reprocessing HDPE scrap.
 Chibuku Products distribute their alcoholic beverages via “Chibuku Taverns”, managed by “tavern mamas” who sell the brand’s beer in PET bottles.
 Another of their most popular beverages, Super Maheu, is sold at small shops and kiosks.
 It is served in HDPE bottles sealed with an aluminium lid.
 Although Super Maheu is not sold at the Chibuku Taverns, these locations are intended to serve as a drop-off collection site for Super Maheu HDPE bottles.

-Because of the drink’s composition, residual beverage contamination after consumption can be significant.
+Because of the drink’s chunky composition, residual beverage contamination after consumption can be significant.
 This contamination increases the complexity and effort of the recycling process.
 For this reason, a suitable pre-cleaning process is desired before the plastic material enters the recycling facility.
-The Chibuku Taverns also allow for this process.
+The Chibuku Taverns also allow for this pre-cleaning process.